jxc136/CV/README.md

 </summary>

 ```
-Led and coordinated projects as part of cross-departmental teams, effectively communicating and collaborating
+Led and coordinated each of my group projects at Makers Academy, running daily standups and retros,
-with internal and external stakeholders to deliver successful projects.
+assisting team members that needed support and ensuring that teams had a productive and supportive team environment.
 ```

 </details>